 - You benefit the environment and improve human health too, by not creating pollution that people will breathe.

-Everyone can find ways to use alternative, more earth-friendly transportation at least some of the time.
+Everyone can find ways to use an alternative, more earth-friendly transportation at least some of the time.
 And when you switch to an eco-friendly daily commute method, you enjoy many other benefits as well.